Guitar Wolf: Formation

 Guitarist Seiji was born in Nagasaki Prefecture but moved to nearby Shimane Prefecture while he was still young.
 Upon graduating high school, he moved to Tokyo, where he became lead vocalist for the band Far East Punch.
 With a strong desire to play guitar, Seiji dedicated himself to the instrument after coming across a copy of the single "Rumble" by Link Wray & His Ray Men at Tower Records in Shibuya.
 He has stated that the 1958 instrumental "saved his music life".

 Seiji met bassist Billy (Hideaki Sekiguchi) while the two were working in Harajuku.
 Realizing they shared similar musical tastes, they decided to form a rock band together.
 After convincing Seiji's coworker Narita to accompany them on drums, Guitar Wolf formed in Harajuku in 1987.
 Each member adopted a Ramones-style surname reflecting the instrument he played: Seiji became Guitar Wolf, Billy became Bass Wolf, and Narita became Drum Wolf, though Narita would depart the group shortly thereafter.
-For a brief period, Seiji's younger brother Masaharu filled in on drums before current drummer Tōru was found.
+For a brief period, Seiji's younger brother Masaharu filled in on drums before a drummer, Tōru, was found.

 In time, the band would come to develop its own unique strain of punk rock music, fusing multiple genres together into what the band described as Jet Rock 'n' Roll.
 Although Guitar Wolf has cited Joan Jett as an important musical and stylistic influence, contrary to some reports, the term Jet Rock is not derived from Joan Jett's name.
 The term's origin is, rather, attributed to the sound of a jet plane.
 In an interview conducted in St. Louis on 5 April 2012, Seiji clarified: "I love jet plane.
 I love noisy music, too.
 So...there were records...many records...every record have no big sounds.
 So...easy to listen.
 I hate that!
 So!
 I add jet sounds.
 Bwaaaahng!
 Explosion!"
 In the same interview, when asked who created the term Jet Rock, Seiji replied, "Me.
 Yeah, yeah.
 So we are #1 Japanese Jet Rock Band".